Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Brassall's median income among taxpayers is $51,736.
-The average income in Brassall during this period was $57,718.
-This is below the national average.
-In comparison, Greater Brisbane had a median income of $55,645 and an average income of $70,520.
-Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates for Brassall would be approximately $58,974 (median) and $65,793 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Brassall rank modestly, between the 29th and 32nd percentiles.
-Income distribution data shows that 33.4% of locals (4,383 people) fall into the $1,500 - 2,999 category, mirroring regional levels where 33.3% occupy this bracket.
-Housing affordability pressures in Brassall are severe, with only 82.6% of income remaining after housing costs, ranking at the 28th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Brassall SA2 had a median income among taxpayers of $51,736 and an average of $57,718.
+These figures are below the national average.
+In comparison, Greater Brisbane had a median income of $55,645 and an average of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated current incomes as of September 2025 would be approximately $58,974 (median) and $65,793 (average).
+According to the 2021 Census, household, family, and personal incomes in Brassall rank modestly, between the 29th and 32nd percentiles.
+Income distribution data shows that 33.4% of locals (4,383 people) fall into the $1,500 - 2,999 category, similar to regional levels where 33.3% occupy this bracket.
+Housing affordability pressures are severe in Brassall, with only 82.6% of income remaining, ranking at the 27th percentile.

 Frequently Asked Questions - Income